grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 - Review PQC config on NGINX
 - Inspect PQC listner settings

-1. From the UDF lab page, use the access Web Shell
+1. From the UDF lab page, access the Web Shell

     >Note: Do not disconnect or close your existing Windows-client connection